 The island’s rich history is being lost.
 “As the surface level sands are blown away, the old land surfaces which lie beneath the dunes are becoming exposed, revealing evidence of human settlement from at least 3,300 BC, up to at least 1000 BC,” adds Hazel as we look down into a pit of tunnels and trenches where two archaeologists are shifting mounds of sand with bare hands so as not to miss a single object or artefact.

-It is thought that one day the roofed caved in and it was simply abandoned, with sand filling up the cracks.
+It is thought that the roof caved in and was simply abandoned, with sand filling the cracks.

 No one has been in here since the Bronze Age.